osmandapp/docs/content/osmand/plugins/wikipedia.md

 {% data reusables.general.article-not-complete %}

-For the Wikipedia data to show up on the map, the following configuration is required:

-1. If needed, purchase paid services.

-2. Enable the Wikipedia plugin in the Plugins section of the main menu.

-3. Download the Wikipedia data for the required regions.

-4. Enable the Wikipedia POI for the needed profile.

 ## Overview

 The Wikipedia plugin is an autonomous functionality that can be enabled/disabled as needed.
 Once enabled, it allows the Wikipedia data to be [downloaded](/osmand/personal/maps#download-maps-maps) per geographical region.
 There are two views to display the downloaded Wikipedia knowledge on the map: a short summary, and a full article.